 All hospitality services are managed within a sustainable framework.

 On our Turtle Tours there are no disposable containers or cutlery used in food service, and all rubbish from the boat is bagged and returned to Darwin for appropriate disposal.

-On our Sunset Fish’n Chip cruise we choose to use containers from the I am eco™ Sugarcane Rang, which are made from moulded bagasse sugarcane pulp (material remaining once sugarcane has been pressed to extract the sugar).
+On our Sunset Fish’n Chip cruise we choose to use either cardboard containers or those from the I am eco™ Sugarcane Range, which are made from moulded bagasse sugarcane pulp (material remaining once sugarcane has been pressed to extract the sugar).
 This material was once thrown away by the sugar industry, but now it’s put to good use to make pulp for packaging.
 Sugarcane bagasse is renewable, biodegradable and compostable.
-Our cutlery and wet wipes are made from Bamboo, and is both biodegradable and compostable and sourced from companies who use sustainable forestry practices to produce products.
+Our cutlery is made from Bamboo, and is both biodegradable and compostable and sourced from companies who use sustainable forestry practices to produce products.

 Temporary mooring facilities are used between Bare Sand Island and its surrounding reef, and serves both to protect the reef from the impact of anchoring, and reduces fuel usage and emissions associated with anchoring;

 In 2009 Sea Darwin guides initiated a ritual of rubbish collection during the first beach walk of every tour.
 Each tour rubbish was weighed and bought back to Darwin for disposal.
 From April 2010, annual marine debri collections are conducted prior to the nesting season, with all rubbish bought back to Darwin for collation and proper disposal.
 Results from this collection are available on through the Australian Marine Debri database at Tangaroa Blue.